you-zhou/notes/dev.md

 * The final index is optional.
 By default, it is the end of the list. e.g. `my_pets[1:]`
 * Default both start/first and final/end indices, the slice will return from the start to the end, which means a copy of the whole list. e.g. `my_pets[:]`
 * The default stride is 1. e.g. `my_pets[0:3:2]`
+	> the range function has a similar third parameter that specifies stride: list(range(0, 7, 3)) will get you [0, 3, 6]

 ['dog', 'cat']
 * A negative index can be used in the start location or ending location.
 The index -1 represents the last item.